-- 2. Place the vertical stabilizer into the fuselage.
-Mark the shape of the fuselage on the left and right sides of the vertical stabilizer using a felt-tip pen. - 3.
-Now, remove the vertical stabilizer and using a modeling knife, carefully cut just inside the marked lines and remove the film on both sides of the vertical stabilizer.
+2. Slide the vertical stabilizer into the slot in the mounting platform in the top of the fuselage.
+Mark the shape of the fuselage on the left and right sides of the vertical stabilizer using a felt-tip pen.

+3. Now, remove the vertical stabilizer and using a modeling knife, carefully cut just inside the marked lines and remove the film on both sides of the vertical stabilizer.
 Just as you did with the horizontal stabilizer, make sure you only press hard enough to cut the film, not the balsa vertical stabilizer.